muratk3n/thirdwave/en/README.md

 white guy, it goes on..
 If there is a fight scene, for example, who beats who is decided by the hierarchy.
 Asian guy can be beaten by black woman who can only be beaten by the white woman.
-Of course everyone can beat the weir foreign guy, that's like the lowest point in the hierarchy.
+Of course everyone can beat the weird foreign guy, that's like the lowest point in the hierarchy.

 ---